bl00dybear/0xDEADBEEF/how/operating_systems/threads&concurrency/README.md

 smaller or equal number of kernel threads but also allows a user-level thread to be bound to a kernel thread.
 This variation is sometimes referred to as the two-level model.
 ```

+### Thread Libraries

+Before we proceed with our examples of thread creation, we introduce two general strategies for creating multiple threads: ```asynchronous threading``` and ```synchronous threading```.
+With ```asynchronous threading```, once the parent creates a child thread, the parent resumes its execution, so that the parent and child execute concurrently and independently of one another.
+Because the threads are independent, there is typically little data sharing between them. ```Asynchronous threading``` is the strategy used in the multithreaded server and is also commonly used for designing responsive user interfaces.